Fosdyke: Community

 Fosdyke has a village hall.
 The nearest post office is in Sutterton.
-There is no public house.
-Fosdyke has a Social Club called Fozzy's.
-A playing field with football pitch and changing rooms, has an enclosed multisport area, used for five-a-side football, basketball and volleyball.
+The Ship Inn was refurbished, extended and reopened in 2024 and serves pub food and has seven bedrooms.
+Fosdyke has a Social Club called Fozzy's, a playing field with football pitch and changing rooms, has an enclosed multisport area, used for five-a-side football, basketball and volleyball.
 Adjacent to the social club building is a children's adventure playground.
 Situated at the end of the playing field is a bowls club.
 Businesses include builders, handymen, producers of fruit and vegetables, car body repair and a coach company.
 Next to Fosdyke Bridge is Fosdyke Yacht Haven, a pleasure boat marina and boatyard.
 The marina has dry land facilities for sailing craft.